 Type And Quality Of The Charger

 The charger you use is just as important as the battery itself.
 Using the wrong charger can significantly increase your battery’s charging time.
-For a 48-volt golf cart battery, ensure you’re using a 48-volt charger, not a 36-volt one.
+For keeping the lifespan as long as possible, ensure you’re using a 48-volt charger, not a 36-volt one.

-The right charger can make all the difference in how quickly your golf cart is ready to hit the course again.
+The right charger can make all the difference in how quickly it is ready to hit the course again.

 Weather Conditions